-The bank financing for home repair loans for low and moderate income persons reduces the amount of disposable income with the potential of placing the person into poverty.
+The bank financing for home repair loans for low and moderate income persons reduces the amount of their disposable income with the potential of placing the low and moderate income person into poverty.
 The Consortium Towns offer a 0% deferred payment loan to low and moderate income persons to make house repairs which is payable when the house is sold.